Andreatoppi/Progetto_RT/README.md

 When tank's level goes beyond the minimum desiderated a filler task is activate automatically.

-Even by graphical interface you can modify desired level of tanks using buttons under the tank.
+Across by graphical interface you can modify desired level of tanks using buttons under the tank.